 Luxury boutique hotel located on the beach at Punta Lobos in Todos Santos.
 The property interior exudes upscale retro feels with colorful tile and decor selection, and a minimalist white and neutral exterior design.
 Rooms are spacious and luxurious – lots of character and color.
 Hotel San Cristobal‘s on-site restaurant Benno serves both Mexican and Mediterranean cuisine.

 Beautiful upscale resort located a short drive from the town of Todos Santos.
 The property has all the feels of a desert boho oasis, a bit of Amangiri and Joshua Tree all rolled into one.
 Paradero offers a selection of stunning suites, as well as the Ojo de Agua Spa, the Half Moon Infinity Pool and on-site bar and restaurants.

 This charming 16-room beachfront boutique property makes for a lovely weekend stay in Todos Santos.
-The yellow villa rises up out of the surrounding green palms, vegetation and palms.
-Loads of colonial character to the property's design, the courtyards, columns, archways and tiles are incredibly photogenic.
+The yellow villa rises up out of the surrounding green palms and lush vegetation.
+Loads of colonial character to the property’s design, the courtyards, columns, archways and tiles are incredibly photogenic.
 The rooms at Villa Santa Cruz are spacious, bright and beautifully designed.

 The luxe beach cabanas at Rancho Pescadero.

-Absolutely loved the decor of the resort's suites and villas.
-So much character and attention to detail!
+Absolutely loved the decor of the resort’s suites and villas.
+So much character and attention to detail at Rancho Pescadero.

 Popular taco “truck” in town that serves up fresh fish tacos and delicious cocktails.